cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.md

 The SQI values are also saved as annotations files both for ECG and PPG/ABP

-For ECG the SQI value is saved as a number from 0 to 100 in a file with extansion *.sqijw : comparison of jqrs wrt wqrs detection *.sqijs : comparison of jqrs wrt sqrs detection
+For ECG the SQI value is saved as a number from 0 to 100 in a file with extansion:

+    *.sqijw : comparison of jqrs wrt wqrs detection *.sqijs : comparison of jqrs wrt sqrs detection

 read these files as follow:

     [sqiTime, sqiValue] = read_ann('fileName' , 'sqijw')

 For PPG and ABP two different values of SQI are seved in each annotation files and they are related to a specific 'beat', one is a char value (E: excellent